pmcilreavy/pmcilreavy.github.io/_posts/2018-08-05-caller-expression-attribute.md

 GuardAgainst.ArgumentBeingNull(firstname, nameof(firstname));
 {% endhighlight %}

 In this example we are guarding against an argument being `null` so we pass the value that we want to check: `firstname`.
-If  `argumentValue` isn't null that we just return.
+If  `argumentValue` isn't null then we just return.
 If it is null then we throw an `ArgumentNullException`.
 Pretty simple.

 ### The Problem

-In order to make this useful we also need to pass in the _name_ of the argument that is null to the constructor of the exception.
+In order to make this useful we also need to pass in the _name_ of the argument to the constructor of the exception.
 If we have several parameters then having the name in the exception makes it obvious which parameter caused the fault.
 The problem is that there is no way to get this name unless the caller of the method passes it in for us.

 I've never liked this.
 It's a clunky necessity that adds friction to the api.
 The ultimate goal is to be able to _know_ the name of argument being passed in without the developer having to actually pass it in via another argument.

 ### A Possible Approach

 One possible way I could achieve this goal right now with current C# is by making `ArgumentBeingNull` accept an `Expression<Func<T>>` and have the caller pass in an expression that evaluates to the _thing_ to be checked for null.
 I'd also then be able to get the string representation of that argument too.
+Sounds good, let's have a look.

 {% highlight csharp %}
 public static void ArgumentBeingNull<T>(Expression<Func<T>> argumentExpression)